Paradoxical noise preference in RNNs: Results

 \subsection{Single-neuron regulator: noise inside the activation function alters the loss landscape to favor solutions that rely on noise-induced fixed point shifts}

 Since both noise-in and noise-out networks can exhibit noise-dependent fixed point shifts, but we only see a noise preference in noise-in networks, we hypothesized that there may be some performance incentive specific to noise-in networks that drives the development of a preference.
-Given our reasoning in sections \ref{noiseInCanShiftFPs} and \ref{noiseOutCanShiftFPs}, we sought to understand how the loss function varies with the distance between fixed points and nonlinear boundaries in the dynamics.
+Given our reasoning in Sections \ref{noiseInCanShiftFPs} and \ref{noiseOutCanShiftFPs}, we sought to understand how the loss function varies with the distance between fixed points and nonlinear boundaries in the dynamics.
 For simplicity, we use the single-neuron regulator task to investigate this.

 In the single-neuron regulator task, the setpoint $r$ determines where the neuron will attempt to center its stationary distribution.
-So by varying the setpoint, we control how close or far the stationary distribution is from the saturation of the activation function.
-Large positive setpoints encourage the stationary distribution to be far from the saturation (where we do not expect noise preference), while small positive setpoints encourage stationary distributions near the boundary of the saturation (where we may expect a noise preference).
-We trained many single-neuron regulators, each with a different combination of setpoint and pre-activation noise level, setting the post-activation noise level to one without loss of generality (implicitly scaling the problem by this noise level).
-This allows us to observe which setpoints permit the best performance given the relative strength of the pre- and post-activation noise streams.
-We optimize the bias for various fixed values of the recurrent weight, because training both the recurrent weight and the neural bias is ill-posed, resulting in unbounded recurrent weights.
+So by varying the setpoint, we control how close or how far the stationary distribution is from the saturation of the activation function.
+For the ReLU activation function, large positive setpoints encourage the stationary distribution to be far from the saturation (where we do not expect noise preference), while small positive setpoints encourage stationary distributions near the boundary of the saturation (where we may expect a noise preference).
+For the tanh activation function, setpoints near zero encourage stationary distributions far from either saturation boundary, while setpoints with absolute value close to one encourage stationary distributions near one of the saturation boundaries.
+We trained many single-neuron regulators with either the ReLU or tanh activation functions, each with a different combination of setpoint and pre-activation noise level, setting the post-activation noise level to one without loss of generality (implicitly scaling the problem by this noise level).
+This allowed us to observe which setpoints permit the best performance given the relative strength of the pre- and post-activation noise streams.
+We optimize the bias for various fixed values of the recurrent weight because training both the recurrent weight and the neural bias resulted in highly discrete, overshooting dynamics, which we do not observe in the other, more complicated networks.